 Avantage Equine Massage Therapy

 We are certified, registered and internationally insured Equine Massage team based in Perth WA.
 Our main focus is on manual Deep Tissue Sports Massage and Stress Point Therapy to achieve lasting results for your horse.
-Servicing Australia wide.
+Areas serviced: Australia wide.

 Providing services to reach the highest potential in every horse.